-- 4 From the map, select an option to continue adding locations: - Select Q > + to add another location using the map. - Select to search for another location. - Select to undo the previously added location. - 5 Repeat steps 2 through 4 until you have selected all locations for the route. - 6 If necessary, swipe up from the bottom of the screen, and select an option: - Hold \(\Rightarrow\) on a location, and drag it to reorder the list. - Swipe left and select to remove a location. - 7 If necessary, select an option: - To calculate the route with the same route back to the start location, select > Out and Back. - To calculate the route with a different route back to the start location, select : > Loop to Start. - 8 Select Save. - 9 Enter a name for the course. - 10 Select ✓ > Ride.
+- 4 From the map, select an option to continue adding locations: - Select $\mathbf{Q} > \mathbf{+}$ to add another location using the map. - Select to search for another location. - 5 Repeat steps 2 through 4 until you have selected all locations for the route. - 6 If necessary, swipe up from the bottom of the screen, and select an option: - Hold $\rightleftharpoons$ on a location, and drag it to reorder the list. - Swipe left and select 🖥 to remove a location. - 7 If necessary, select an option: - To calculate the route with the same route back to the start location, select > Out and Back. - To calculate the route with a different route back to the start location, select > Loop to Start. - 8 Select Save. - 9 Enter a name for the course.